 Clinicians are automatically notified if the patient’s readings are outside their normal thresholds so they can follow them up.

-Patients can choose to use text messaging, an online portal or a smartphone app to submit their readings.
+Patients can choose to use text messaging or email to submit their readings.

 If the readings are abnormal, patients are given guidance on how to repeat the test.